Are you buying, selling or re-mortgaging your home?

 We like to keep our clients fully informed throughout their transactions.
 Many of our clients prefer to rely primarily on telephone and email to communicate and progress their transactions and if you are living some distance away this may be the only way we can carry out your instructions.

-However, clients are always welcome to visit our offices to meet the Solicitor managing their case.
+However, clients are always welcome to visit our offices to meet the Solicitor managing their case, bearing in mind Covid-19 restrictions and safe working procedures.
 This offers a good opportunity to make personal contact, and to discuss the schedule and process in more detail.
 If you are able to visit our offices it gives us the opportunity to check your documents with you and obtain signatures rather than waiting for posted documents and this helps us to complete transactions efficiently and save time.

 Additional information : Purchases